|Years||1975 World Championships (4+ 9th)

 Getting to training in 1979 and 1980 was particularly difficult for her as much of the water work was done at Thorpe Park, near Heathrow Airport west of London, but Gill was still living at home in the East End where she had started work as a PE teacher.
 “I used to ride a motorbike because it was cheap, but it’s a tiring way to travel and cold in the winter, so I would ride to East Sheen where Lin Clark lived and she’d give me a lift in her car,” she says, adding that at the weekends she “couch hopped” just to be able to get to training.

-She did the women’s squad’s Easter assessment in 1983 in a Lea coxed four, and remembers beating the squad crew that was there, which she thinks was subsequently reconstituted.
+She did the GB women’s squad’s Easter assessment in 1983 in a Lea coxed four, and remembers beating the squad crew that was there.
 She also took part in the first trials for the 1984 Olympics but dropped out at Christmas as training in Putney every evening was impractical.

 Overall, Gill greatly enjoyed her time as an international rower.
 “I loved the camaraderie because it was hard and we got stuck in together,” she explains..

 Gill then became a successful coach, and in 1981 coached the GB women’s coxed four at the Junior World Championships with her friend and clubmate Barbara Kaye whose daughter was in the crew, and who had raced at the first Women’s European Rowing Championships in 1954.